[Hybrid Fitness] Why It Works for Software Engineers

 ---|---|---|---|

-High-intensity or high-volume methods delivered short-term thrills but long-term friction on joints, schedule, and satiety.
-Now if I have lower back pain, I know it’s beacuse of my bad posture at my desk chair and not the workouts I’m doing.
-I know that my The hybrid formula is boring on paper—and that’s why I still do it.
+In short, these all left me with long-term stress on joints, time, and/or hunger.
+Nowadays if I have lower back pain, I know it’s because of my bad posture at my desk chair and not the workouts I’m doing.

-This post is Part 1 of a five-part build-log that will finish as a single “living” guide.
+This post is Part 1 of a five-part series that will finish as a single “living” guide.

-- (You are here) – Rationale & failed experiments
+- (You are here) — Rationale and failed experiments

 - One-App Analytics — Obsidian workflow (with downloadable template)